michaeluno/admin-page-framework/readme.md

 This is a developer's portal for Admin Page Framework and should _not_ be used for support.
 Please visit the [support forums](http://wordpress.org/support/plugin/admin-page-framework).

 ## Contributions ##
 Anyone is welcome to contribute to Admin Page Framework.
 There are various ways you can contribute:

-If you have suggestions,
+- Try the open [beta version](https://github.com/michaeluno/admin-page-framework/labels/Beta%20Stage) and notify the developer issues you encounter.
 - Post the ideas on [enhancements](https://github.com/michaeluno/admin-page-framework/issues?direction=desc&labels=Enhancement&page=1&sort=created&state=open).

-If you are a developer,
 - Raise an [Issue](https://github.com/michaeluno/admin-page-framework/issues) on GitHub.
 - Send us a Pull Request with your bug fixes and/or new features.
 - Write a custom field type.
 - Improve the [documentation](https://github.com/michaeluno/admin-page-framework/blob/master/documentation_guideline.md).

-If you are a designer,
 - Tweak the styling of the framework by modifying the CSS rules.

-If you can speak different languages
 - Translate the language files in the `language` folder.

 ## Supporting Future Development ##